Previews of the '60s-set musical directed and choreographed by Rob Ashford begin March 27 at 8 PM. It will open April 25.

 As previously announced, the workplace-set show stars Sean Hayes as Chuck Baxter, Kristin Chenoweth as Fran Kubelik, Tony Goldwyn as J.D.
 Sheldrake, Tony Award winner Katie Finneran as Marge MacDougall and Tony nominee Brooks Ashmanskas as Mr. Dobitch.
 It will also now feature Cameron Adams, Ashley Amber, Helen Anker, Nathan Balser, Wendi Bergamini, Nikki Renee Daniels, Sarah Jane Everman, Chelsea Krombach, Keith Kuhl, Matt Loehr, Mayumi Miguel, Brian O'Brien, Sarah O'Gleby, Adam Perry, Megan Sikora, Matt Wall, Ryan Watkinson and Kristen Beth Williams.

+In the musical, Chuck climbs the corporate ladder by lending his apartment to executives for sexual liaisons.
+He falls in love with Fran, who is connected to one of the execs.
 The musical spawned the memorable pop hits "I'll Never Fall in Love Again" and "Promises, Promises," both popularly recorded by Dionne Warwick.

 Promises, Promises is produced by Broadway Across America (John Gore, Thomas B. McGrath, Beth Williams), Craig Zadan, Neil Meron, The Weinstein Company/Terry Allen Kramer, Candy Spelling, Pat Addiss, Bernie Abrams/Michael Speyer and Takonkiet Viravan/Scenario Thailand in association with Michael McCabe/Joseph Smith and Stage Ventures 2009 No. 2 Limited Partnership.
 Beth Williams is the executive producer.